Arkhaven logo

 I produced and examined a deep-sea diving suit of joined metal, and experimented with the portable light and air regenerator.
 Though I should have trouble in managing the double hatches alone, I believed I could overcome all obstacles with my scientific skill and actually walk about the dead city in person.

-The Temple #7 image number 3
+The Temple #7 panel 4

 On August 16 I effected an exit from the U-29, and laboriously made my way through the ruined and mud-choked streets to the ancient river.
 I found no skeletons or other human remains, but gleaned a wealth of archaeological lore from sculptures and coins.
 Of this I cannot now speak save to utter my awe at a culture in the full noon of glory when cave-dwellers roamed Europe and the Nile flowed unwatched to the sea.
 Others, guided by this manuscript if it shall ever be found, must unfold the mysteries at which I can only hint.
 I returned to the boat as my electric batteries grew feeble, resolved to explore the rock temple on the following day.